adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 ## Shallow Transformer

 * we will try to replicate a shallow vit from the paper  adosovitskiy et.al [https://arxiv.org/pdf/2010.11929v2]
+* `AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE`

 <img src="/Users/adi/Library/Application Support/typora-user-images/image-20240524191905674.png" alt="image-20240524191905674" style="zoom:100%;" />